busragokmen67/rag_based_question_answer_model_pipeline/README.md

 The system finds the smallest file and uses its word count to split all other files into equally sized chunks.

+Minimum Words per Chunk: 18

+Total Chunks: 22

+Examples:

+Chunk 1: The HTTP API supports three endpoints POST apiindex build or rebuild the index POST apiquery payload question top_k...

+Chunk 2: GET apistatus returns ready true when the index is ready Before running set your API keys as environment...

+Chunk 3: variables Use OPENAI_API_KEY for OpenAI models and LLAMA_API_KEY for hosted Llama endpoints To use a local embedding model...

 3. Embedding with Sentence-BERT

 e_model = SentenceTransformer('all-MiniLM-L6-v2')